cblemaster/JwtAuth/README.md

  - Keep nuget package versions up to date
  - Move data validation in api endpoints (web project) into endpoint filters
  - Apply ASP.NET Core best practices from Microsoft in web project: https://learn.microsoft.com/en-us/aspnet/core/fundamentals/best-practices?view=aspnetcore-8.0
- - The dtos and data validation in the web project and the data client project are exactly the same, an opportunity for a refactor (into a new core project?)
  - New UI projects